 System Account - Accounts used for automated processes without user interaction or device management.

 - Compliance with TBR Policies

-To the extent a discrepancy exists between this policy and related Tennessee Board of Regents or state policy or law, TBR and state policy shall take precedence.
+To the extent a discrepancy exists between this policy and related TBR or state policy or law, TBR and state policy shall take precedence.